rawitat/gtypist_lessons/programming_quotes.typ

 I:[33] Gary William Flake, "The Computational Beauty of Nature" S:Any discrete piece of information can be represented by a set of numbers.
  :Systems that compute can represent powerful mappings from one set of numbers :to another.
-Moreoever, any program on any computer is equivalent to a number :mapping.
+Moreover, any program on any computer is equivalent to a number :mapping.
 These mappings can be thought of as statements about the properties :of numbers; hence, there is a close connection between computer programs and :mathematical proofs.